ing-bank/popmon/docs/source/configuration.rst

   report = df.pm_stability_report(time_axis='date', time_width='1w', time_offset='2020-1-6')

-The default time width is 4 weeks ('4w').
+The default time width is 30 days ('30d'), with time offset 2010-1-4 (a Monday).
 All other features (except for 'date') are auto-binned in this example.

 To specify your own binning specifications for individual features or combinations of features, do: